8 Rationality

 S’s belief that p is irrational if

-Intuitively, Coraline’s irrational acceptance of the belief is explained by her (irrational) belief about X, not her (rational) belief about the Battle of Agincourt.
+Intuitively, Coraline’s irrational acceptance of the belief is explained by her (irrational) belief about what’s in the envelope, not her (rational) belief about the Battle of Agincourt.
 We can take the relevant notion of explanation as a primitive if we like; it’s in no worse philosophical shape than other notions we take as a primitive.
 But it is possible to spell it out a little more.

 The last one of these is especially interesting.
-The picture of rational agency I’m working with here owes a lot to the notion of epistemic vigilance, as developed by Dan Sperber and co-authors (Sperber et al. 2010).
+The picture of rational agency I’m working with here owes a lot to the notion of epistemic vigilance, as developed by Dan Sperber and co-authors (Sperber et al., 2010).
 The rational agent will have all these beliefs in their head that they will drop when the costs of being wrong about them are too high, or the costs of re-opening inquiry into them are too low.
 They can’t reason, at least in any conscious way, about whether to drop these beliefs, because to do that is, in some sense, to call the belief into doubt.
 And what’s at issue is whether they should call the belief into doubt.
 So what they need is some kind of disposition to replace a belief that p with an attitude that p is highly probable, and this disposition should correlate with the cases where taking p for granted will not maximise expected utility.
 This disposition will be a kind of vigilance.
-As Sperber et al show, we need some notion of vigilance to explain a lot of different aspects of epistemic evaluation, and I think it can be usefully pressed into service here.2
+As Sperber and his collaborators show, we need some notion of vigilance to explain a lot of different aspects of epistemic evaluation.
+I think that notion can be usefully pressed into service here.2

 2 Kenneth Boyd (2016) suggests a somewhat similar role for vigilance in the course of defending an interest-invariant epistemic theory.
 Obviously I don’t agree with his conclusions, but my use of Sperber’s work does echo his.

-But if you need something like vigilance, then you have to allow that vigilance might fail.
-And maybe some irrational dispositions can be traced to that failure, and not to any propositional attitude the decider has.
+If you need something like vigilance in your theory of belief, then you have to allow that vigilance might fail.
+Maybe some irrational dispositions can be traced to that failure, and not to any propositional attitude the decider has.
 For example, if Coraline systematically fails to be vigilant when exactly one billion dollars is at stake, then we might want to say that her belief in p is still rational, and she is practically, rather than theoretically, irrational.
 (Why could this happen?
 Perhaps she thinks of Dr Evil every time she hears the phrase “One billion dollars”, and this distractor prevents her normally reliable skill of being vigilant from kicking in.)

 If one tries to turn the vague talk of patterns of bets involving one proposition or another into a reductive analysis of when one particular belief is irrational, one will inevitably run into hard cases where a decider has multiple failures.
 We can’t say that what makes Coraline’s belief about the envelope, and not her belief about the battle, irrational is that if you replaced the envelope, she would invariably have a rational disposition.
 After all, she might have some other irrational belief about whatever we replace the envelope with.
 Or she might have some failure of practical reasoning, like a vigilance failure.
 Any kind of universal claim, like that it is only bets about the envelope that she gets wrong, won’t do the job we need.

 Attempts to generalise accounts of credences so that they cover the irrational person will end up saying something like what I’ve said about patterns.
-What it is to have credence 0.6 in p isn’t to have a set of preferences that satisfies all the presuppositions of such and such a representation theorem, and that theorem to say that one can be represented by a probability function Pr and a utility function U such that Pr(p) = 0.6.
-That can’t be right because some people will, intuitively, have credence about 0.6 in p while not uniformly conforming to these constraints.
+What it is to have credence 0.6 in p isn’t to have a set of preferences that satisfies all the presuppositions of such and such a representation theorem, which in turn maps ones preferences onto a probability function and a family of utility functions such that Pr(p) = 0.6.
+That can’t be right because some people have credence about 0.6 in p while not uniformly conforming to these constraints.
 But what makes them intuitive cases of credence roughly 0.6 in p is that generally they behave like the perfectly rational person with credence 0.6 in p, and most of the exceptions are explained by other features of their cognitive system other than their attitude to p.

 In other words, we don’t have a full theory of credences for irrational beings right now, and when we get one, it won’t be much simpler than the theory in terms of patterns and explanations I’ve offered here.
 So it’s best for now to just understand belief in terms of a pattern of dispositions, and say that the belief is rational just in case that pattern is rational.
 And that might mean that on some occasions p-related activity is irrational even though the pattern of p-related activity is a rational pattern.
 Any given action, like any thing whatsoever, can be classified in any number of ways.
 What matters here is what explains the irrationality of a particular irrational act, and that will be a matter of which patterns of irrational dispositions the actor has.